jmo55/nextcloud-stack/README.md

 If you prefer, you can directly use the docker-compose.yml file without creating a .env file.
 To do this:

-Replace the placeholder values (EnterYourPasswordHere) in the docker-compose.yml file with your actual credentials.
+Replace the placeholder values (EnterYourPasswordHere) in the docker-compose.yml file with your actual credentials, and ensure the docker-compose.yml file is not located in the .env directory.
 Run the next step as usual.

 ### Step 3: Update docker-compose.yml